Liz Halliday-Sharp

-Elisabeth Halliday-Sharp (born 14 December 1978) is an American equestrian, race-car driver and commentator.
+Elisabeth Halliday-Sharp (born December 14, 1978) is an American equestrian, race-car driver and commentator.
 She was born in San Diego, California, and currently lives in Lexington, Kentucky.
-Before becoming a full-time equestrian, Halliday-Sharp was the most successful female driver in the American Le Mans Series with six victories.
-Halliday-Sharp has stated that her ambition is to become the first woman to win the 24 Hours of Le Mans race and to earn a spot on the United States Equestrian Team.
+Before becoming a full-time equestrian, Halliday was the most successful female driver in the American Le Mans Series with six victories.
+Halliday has stated that her ambition is to become the first woman to win the 24 Hours of Le Mans race and to earn a spot on the United States Equestrian Team.
+In August 2024, Halliday suffered a traumatic brain injury during competition.

-Halliday-Sharp was scheduled to make her Olympic debut in equestrian at the 2020 Summer Olympics, but was withdrawn with less than a month to go following a minor injury to her horse.